A.J. Soprano: Biography

-In Season 6A, A.J. admits to his parents that he has flunked out of the community college he was attending, a worrying parallel to Tony's own youth.
-After a senile Uncle Junior mistakes Tony as an intruder and shoots him, A.J. steals a large knife and goes to the institution where Junior is being held, in a futile effort to exact revenge for his father.
+In season 6A, A.J. admits to his parents that he has flunked out of the community college he was attending, a worrying parallel to Tony's own youth.
+After a senile Uncle Junior mistakes Tony for a mob foe he had already killed years earlier and shoots him, A.J. steals a large knife and goes to the institution where Junior is being held, in a futile effort to exact revenge for his father.
 He is arrested, but later released without charges thanks to his father's political connections.
 He delves deep into the New York City club scene and begins using cocaine.

-After several days of Anthony's claiming to be searching for jobs on the Internet to no avail, Tony intervenes and arranges a construction job for his son.
-A.J. claims he cannot do it because he will be trying again for community college, but Tony says that is not a problem as many of the men who work in construction are high school and college students.
-A.J. is reluctant to accept the job because of the early hours and outdoor work, which makes Tony angry.

-Tony grabs a football helmet and smashes the windshield of A.J.'s Nissan Xterra, warning A.J. not to test him.
+A.J. gets a job working at Blockbuster, but is fired for selling discarded promotional material.
+After claiming to be searching for jobs on the Internet to no avail, Tony intervenes and arranges a construction job for his son.
+A.J. claims he cannot do it because he will be trying re-enrolling in community college, but Tony says that is not a problem as many of the men who work in construction are high school and college students.
+A.J. is reluctant to accept the job because of the early hours and outdoor work, which makes Tony angry, leading him to grab a football helmet and smashing the windshield of A.J.'s Xterra, warning A.J. not to test him.
 A.J. reluctantly works at the construction site where he meets Blanca Selgado, who he soon begins dating.
-Carmela disapproves of Blanca, who is Dominican, 10 years A.J.'s senior, and has a three-year-old son named Hector.
-Tony is more approving of the relationship, commenting that at least Blanca is Catholic (like the Sopranos).
+Carmela disapproves of Blanca, who is Dominican, 10 years A.J.'s senior, and has a three-year-old son named Hector from a previous marriage.
+Tony is more approving of the relationship, commenting that at least Blanca is Catholic.

-In Season 6B, A.J. proposes to Blanca at a fancy restaurant dinner, telling her that he will own a couple of restaurants in a couple of years.
+In season 6B, A.J. proposes to Blanca, telling her that he will own restaurants in a couple of years.
 However, Blanca soon gives the ring back and breaks up with him, leaving A.J. severely depressed.
-His father tries to cheer him up.
+His father tries to cheer him up, encouraging him to move on.

-He quits his job and mopes about until his father forces him to attend a fraternity party with the college-age relatives of his fellow mafiosi.
+A.J. quits his job at a pizza parlor.
+Tony forces him to attend a fraternity party with the college-age relatives of his fellow mafiosi.
 A.J. grudgingly attends, and soon starts to enjoy himself.
-Several of the boys run a sports betting operation at the college and after a night of drinking, they beat and torture a college student who neglected to pay them by pouring battery acid on his foot.
+Several of the boys run a sports betting operation at their college and after a night of drinking, they beat and torture a college student who neglected to pay them by pouring battery acid on his foot.
 A.J. joins in to help forget his relationship problems.
-Later, he joins his new friends as they physically harass other students on campus.
-Afterwards, A.J. is seen telling his psychiatrist that he is once again depressed about the world due to that incident.
+Afterwards, A.J. is seen telling his psychiatrist that he is once again depressed, particularly about the Israeli–Palestinian conflict.